Neil Coyle: Swearing

-Alleged Sinophobia
+Alleged racism

 In early February 2022, Coyle was accused of making Sinophobic remarks on 1 February to Henry Dyer, a political reporter of British-Chinese origin.
 It was reported Coyle said to Dyer that he could tell "from how you look like you've been giving renminbi to Barry Gardiner", following the latter's receiving funds from an agent of the Chinese state.
 According to Dyer, while discussing Gardiner, Coyle also said he had been funded by "Fu Manchu".
 Consequently, on 11 February, Coyle had the Labour whip suspended pending an investigation and was banned from all bars on the Westminster estate.

-Dyer claimed Coyle refused to apologise when he confronted him, with Coyle asking him, "if it was just the case that [Dyer] was being over-sensitive".
+Dyer said Coyle refused to apologise when he confronted him, with Coyle asking him, "if it was just the case that [Dyer] was being over-sensitive".
 After the incident was made public and reported to the Speaker of the House, Coyle apologised for his "insensitive comments" and said he would be cooperating with the investigation.
 Coyle faced calls to resign.

-In July 2022, Coyle claimed he drank a lot because working as a MP is stressful.

 In March 2023, Coyle was found to have breached Parliament's bullying and harassment policy and was suspended from the Commons for five days.

-Coyle had the Labour whip withdrawn since February 2022, and Labour faces a decision over whether to lift the suspension or not.
-As of March 2023, Coyle remains administratively suspended from Labour.
+Coyle had the Labour whip suspended from February 2022 to May 2023.
+Coyle later claimed £295 in expenses for equality training.
+Labour MP Kim Johnson strongly criticised Coyle for charging taxpayers in his effort to make amends for his abusive behaviour.
+She raised the question of whether he was genuinely committed to learning from his mistakes.

 Sexual harassment

 In March 2023, it was revealed that Coyle had a sexual harassment complaint upheld against him as a Labour MP.
 Coyle made derogatory remarks about the partner of a young woman and asked her if she was "going back with me or him tonight then?"

-Coyle did not resign, unlike his Parliamentary colleague Patrick Grady who, under the influence of alcohol, sexually harassed a member of his party.

 Personal life

 Coyle married Sarah Lindars in 2014.
 His wife is a landscape architect and they have one daughter.

 Coyle has written about the impact on his family of his mother's mental ill-health.
+In July 2022, Coyle said he drank a lot because working as an MP was stressful.
+He said that he stopped drinking alcohol in March 2022.